Waldwatz/Waldwatz/README.md

 - 🌱 I’m currently learning Python, Haskell, Gentee, Ruby, Rexx, LOLCode, Brainfuck, Java and Perl.
 - 💞️ I’m looking to collaborate on CA-Realizer and CA-dbFast.
 - 📫 How to reach me: schicktmireurescheisse@gmail.com
+- Oh yes, have fun with the disclaimer: The views and projects presented here do not reflect the policies of the company I work for.

 <!---
 Waldwatz/Waldwatz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.